Wabtey/isaac/README.md

 You will spawn in a Room where all begin. `//TODO make the Spawn's floor different from the other`
 Choose your way; Cross a door.

-If you certainly falling into a agressive Room ! `//TODO recreate obstacle position by creating a grid from RoomInfos to simplefy this creation`
+If you certainly falling into a agressive Room ! `//TODO recreate obstacle position by creating a grid from RoomInfos to simplefy its creation`
 Full of Astrocity !
 Fly, Moter of Fly and even the spider want you dead !
 Kill them... with what ?
 Yours tears !
 Press the arrow on you keyboard to cry on your ennemy !